-You can alternatively simply have the echo command generate some random data to send to the server.
-This can be used to test much larger requests then you would want to manually type in.
+Use the echo command to generate some random data to send to the server.
+This can be used to test much larger requests than what would need to be manually typed in.
 For example:

+'''

-\$ cge-cli echo -g 8000
+$ cge-cli echo -g 8000

+'''

 If the data is sent successfully, the system returns a messaging saying: "Echoed data received and validated successfully".